A continuously variable transmission (CVT) Pross & Cons

 CVT vs. regular transmission demonstrates that the simple manual transmission is still used for profound driving experience in sports cars and in budget vehicles.
 On the other hand, the CVT has some advantages against classic manual transmission.

+Is CVT better than automatic?
 It depends on the specific needs of the driver.
 As you could see from the table CVT is indeed a type of automatic transmission, but it operates differently.
 Simply to say traditional automatic offers convenience and smooth performance, while the CVT offers fuel efficiency and smooth driving.

 The CVT itself is represented as two pulleys interconnected by a belt or chain.
 One pulley is connected to the input of the transmission, and the other one is connected to the output.
 The second pulley is responsible for transmitting torque to the driving wheels of the car.
 The position of the pulleys, and accordingly the belt, resulting gear ratio.